Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Meridan Plains - Little Mountain (North) had a median taxpayer income of $47,250 and an average income of $60,326.
-This is below the national average.
-Rest of Qld had a median income of $50,780 and an average of $64,844.
+AreaSearch released postcode level ATO data for financial year 2022.
+Meridan Plains - Little Mountain (North) SA2 had a median income of $47,250 and an average of $60,326 among taxpayers.
+These figures are below the national average.
+Rest of Qld's median was $50,780 with an average of $64,844.
 Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $53,860 (median) and $68,766 (average).
-According to the 2021 Census, incomes in Meridan Plains - Little Mountain (North) rank modestly, between the 32nd and 36th percentiles.
-Income distribution data shows that 32.8% of locals (5,051 people) fall into the $1,500 - 2,999 category, similar to regional levels at 31.7%.
-Housing affordability pressures are severe, with only 79.8% of income remaining, ranking at the 31st percentile.
+According to the 2021 Census, Meridan Plains - Little Mountain (North)'s household, family, and personal incomes rank modestly between the 31st and 35th percentiles.
+Income distribution shows that 32.8% of locals (5,051 people) fall into the $1,500 - $2,999 category, similar to regional levels at 31.7%.
+Housing affordability pressures are severe with only 79.8% of income remaining, ranking at the 30th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income